aws/clock-bound/README.md

 ## Calculations

 Clock accuracy is a measure of clock error, typically defined as the offset to UTC.
 This clock error is the difference between the observed time on the computer and reference time (also known as true time).
-In an NTP architecture, this error can be bounded using three measurements that are defined by the protocol:
+In NTP architecture, this error can be bounded using three measurements that are defined by the protocol:

 - Local offset (the system time): The residual adjustment to be applied to the operating system clock.
 - Root dispersion: The accumulation of clock drift at each NTP server on the path to the reference clock.